Repopulation of wolves in California: Ecology

-Northern California alone is estimated to support 23,000 sqmi of potential wolf habitat.
-That could support upwards of five hundred wolves.
+Northern California alone is estimated to have 23,000 sqmi of potential wolf habitat; that could support upwards of five hundred wolves.
 In addition, the presence of wolves in the state affects other flora and fauna.
 Management of the population of deer protects vegetation for songbirds and beavers.
-Certain areas of the Sierra Nevada are suitable habitats for gray wolves which mostly consists of conifer forests.
-The range stretches about 400 miles and reaches elevations of over 14,000 feet.
-At lower elevations, the climate is Mediterranean with hot, dry summers and mild, wet winters.
-Higher elevations experience alpine climates, with cold winters and short, cool summers.
-Currently, wildlife consists of black bears, mountain lions, bob cats, and mule deers.
 In Southern California, the region faces more challenges in supporting gray wolf habitat, as there is higher human population and urban development.
-Wolves have expanded and migrated down to Central California and have been recorded in the National Sequoia Forest.
-One of the recorded packs is the first known to reside in Southern California, known as the Tulare Pack, otherwise referred to as the Yowlumni pack.
+Wolves have expanded and migrated down to Central California and have been recorded in the Sequoia National Forest.